isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2286.md

 ---
-title: Xero Cloud Accounting Version 10.5 - Advante Package A (Xero Standard Full Package)
+title: 2.
+Analyse Service Quality & Customer Satisfaction to Develop Service Recovery Framework
-permalink: /productivity-solutions-grant/solutionrepo/solution105
+permalink: /productivity-solutions-grant/solutionrepo/solution2286
 ---

 ### Description

-Xero is a cloud-based accounting software platform for small and medium-sized businesses.
-Xero provides businesses with real-time visibility of their financial position and performance in a simple, smart and secure manner.
+When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
+Here are three SSG-approved courses to start with:

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Advante_Consulting_Annex3_CR_wef_6_August_2020_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=SCN-S92SS0008J-01-CRS-Q-0039329-RET' target='_blank'>here</a> to view details of solution.

 ### Eligibility Criteria